 Still, it’s easy to find a comfortable driving position, as there’s plenty of adjustment in the seat and steering wheel, plus visibility is good and you get lots of storage space for odds and ends around the cabin.

-The Toyota is available as a three or five-door, and naturally the three-door is less family friendly; it’s more aimed at business users who need to carry equipment to locations off the beaten track.
-The three-door is also only available in entry-level Utility and Active trims, which are pretty spartan in comparison with the other models in the range.
+The Toyota is available as a three or five-door, and naturally the three-door is less family friendly; it’s more aimed at business users who need to carry equipment to locations off the beaten track and is only available in entry-level Active specification.

-The mid-range Icon trim adds useful practical touches like Downhill and Hill Start Assist, all-round parking sensors and rain-sensing windscreen wipers, while the top-spec Invincible model is equipped with Crawl Control and Multi-Terrain driving modes, as well as blind spot monitoring and 360-degree cameras, including an under-vehicle terrain view.
+Active trim adds useful practical touches like Downhill and Hill Start Assist, all-round parking sensors and rain-sensing windscreen wipers, while the top-spec Invincible model is equipped with Crawl Control and Multi-Terrain driving modes, as well as blind spot monitoring.

 The five-door the Land Cruiser measures in at 4,970mm long and 2,000mm wide.
 For comparison, the Land Rover Discovery is 4,971mm long and 1,945mm, so there’s not a lot in it.
 However, the smaller three-door is just 4,395mm long and 1,885mm wide.
 In the UK, the five-door gets a spare wheel under the boot floor (it's not hanging on the back door like it does in some markets), while the three-door has a tyre repair kit to save space inside.